Gies College of Business: Origin Ventures Academy for Entrepreneurial Leadership

 The Origin Ventures Academy for Entrepreneurial Leadership, established in 2004, is responsible for cross-campus and multidisciplinary programs for entrepreneurial students from all backgrounds including the award-winning iVenture Accelerator and Illinois Social Innovation.

 Rankings

-In 2019, Public Accounting Report’s Annual Professors Survey has ranked the college under top 3 for undergraduate, graduate, and Ph.D. accounting programs.
+As of 2024, Gies College of Business is ranked #2 in Accounting by U.S. News & World Report.

 Notable people

 Alumni

 Gies College of Business has many notable alumni.
 Alumni are denoted by their area of study: accountancy (ACCY), business administration (BADM), finance (FIN), or general/unassigned (GEN) or MBA.